GlacioHack/xdem/doc/source/epc_class.md

 ## Plotting

-Plotting an EPC is done using {func}`~xdem.EPC.plot`, and can be done alongside a raster or vector file.
+Plotting an elevation point cloud is done using {func}`~xdem.EPC.plot`, and can be done alongside a raster or vector file.

 ```{code-cell} ipython3
 # Open a vector file of glacier outlines near the EPC